TrinhLab/CASPER/README.md

 # CASPER

+IMPORTANT: For GUI software and enhanced algorithms please see the CASPERapp repository

 Codes for Enhanced guide-RNA Design and Targeting Analysis for Precise CRISPR Genome Editing of Single and Consortia of Industrially Relevant and Non-model Organisms

 Authors: Brian Mendoza and Cong T. Trinh (2017)